1. | reducing relative motion between the core and magnet in an electric motor |

 4. | both (1) and (2) are correct |

 Assertion (A): | A bar magnet is dropped into a long vertical copper tube.
-Even taking air resistance as negligible, the magnet attains a constant terminal velocity.
-If the tube is heated, the terminal velocity gets increased. |
+Even if air resistance is negligible, the magnet attains a constant terminal velocity.
+If the tube is heated, the terminal velocity increases. |

-Reason (R): | The terminal velocity does not depend on eddy current produced in copper tube. |
+Reason (R): | The terminal velocity is independent of the eddy currents produced in the copper tube. |

-Assertion (A): | An external force F is needed to be applied in the direction of the velocity v so that the loop can move with constant velocity v. |
+Assertion (A): | An external force \(F\) is needed to be applied in the direction of the velocity \(v\) so that the loop can move with constant velocity \(v\). |

 Reason (R): | As the loop moves towards the right, the magnetic flux decreases inducing an emf and a corresponding current.
 This current causes a retarding force to be exerted on the wire. |